Trump Declares National Emergency to Combat COVID-19

 “Two very big words,” Trump said, making the announcement this afternoon from the White House lawn.
 Looking to reassure the public as confirmed cases in the U.S. continue to rise, the president said the announcement will unleash the full power of the government to fight the spread of COVID-19, the name given to the new coronavirus strain that globally has killed 4,955 people as of Friday afternoon with 132,758 confirmed cases around the world.

-In addition to waiving regulations on hospital capacity and hiring, the declaration enables tele-health so that doctors can provide consultations over the phone.
+In addition to waiving regulations on hospital capacity and hiring, the declaration enables tele-health so that doctors can provide consultations over the phone and across borders to assist states like Washington and New York, which are the hardest hit.

 Trump ordered the Education Department to waive student loan interest until further notice, as universities across the country close campuses and transition to online learning.
-He also instructed the Department of Energy to purchase large quantities of crude oil.
+He also instructed the Department of Energy to purchase large quantities of crude oil to build up the national reserve.

 “This will pass through, and we are going to be even stronger for it,” Trump said, his voice betraying weariness.
 “We have learned a lot.
 A tremendous amount has been learned.”